killeraliens/abc-cv/README.md

 1. To copy my template clone this repo with `git clone git@github.com:killeraliens/alexandra-brinn-cv.git`.
 2. Install dependencies with `npm install`.
-3. Make content changes to the components inside the `src` folder.
+3. Make content changes to the `store.js` file inside the `src` folder.
+4. Make sure class `live` is removed from the `App` component.
-4. Update the downloadable PDF version with `npm run generate`.
-The new PDF format will be based on the sites' current HTML & CSS file state.
+5. Update the downloadable PDF version with `npm run generate`.
+The new PDF format will be based on the sites' current HTML & CSS file state as a single 8.5" x 11" page.
-5. Add class `live` back to `App` for production mode formatting and deploy.
+6. Add class `live` back to `App` for production mode formatting and deploy.

 ![How to update the PDF dev mode, animated gif](/src/assets/cv-pdf-generate.gif)